Post Traumatic Stress Disorder (PTSD) is something many of us are aware of but can we say we know everything about PTSD?

 - Friends and family support

-- Post-traumatic support group/counseling sessions
+- Post-traumatic support group/counselling sessions

 - Positive coping approach